 Wastewater and Stormwater Guidance:

-The Wastewater and Stormwater Management Guidance document was developed to provide guidance for construction projects and development and redevelopment projects in the City of Cambridge (City) to ensure that measures are taken throughout the project to address erosion, nonpoint source pollution, and flood control.
-These measures are necessary to protect the City of Cambridge’s infrastructure, and natural Water Resources, and to ensure that the City complies with the provisions of the Clean Water Act and the City’s permits issued by the U.S. Environmental Protection Agency (EPA) through their National Pollution Discharge Elimination System (NPDES) programs specific to stormwater (Phase II) and Combined Sewer Overflows (CSO).
-Water conveyed through the City’s combined sewer and stormwater drainage systems to the Charles River, Little River, Alewife Brook and other water bodies within the City is regulated by these permits.
-Water Resources, as referred to throughout this Guidance document, are lakes, ponds, streams, rivers, wetlands, and groundwater.
+The Wastewater and Stormwater Management Guidance document was developed to provide guidance for construction projects, development, and redevelopment projects in the City of Cambridge to ensure that measures are taken throughout the project to address erosion, nonpoint source pollution, stormwater quality and flood control.
+These measures are necessary to protect the City’s infrastructure and natural water resources.
+The City is also required to comply with the City’s permits issued by the U.S. Environmental Protection Agency (EPA) through their National Pollution Discharge Elimination (NPDES) programs related to stormwater and combined sewer overflows.

 Wastewater and Stormwater Management Guidance_ Draft_May 2008